Donaldina Cameron: Mission life (1900–1934)

 In April 1906, the great San Francisco earthquake and fire forced the evacuation of the Presbyterian Home.
 Cameron returned the night of the earthquake through the blazing city to retrieve a logbook that detailed her guardianship over the girls at the home, thus ensuring their safety from being forced back into servitude or prostitution.
 The home was destroyed in the earthquake and was rebuilt in 1907 at 920 Sacramento Street, where it still stands today.

 Cameron wrote extensively, seeking to gain financial support for her mission, in publications including Women and Missions and a pamphlet titled "The Yellow Slave Traffic".
 This writing often furthered orientalist depictions of Chinese women, but also challenged popular preconceptions that such women were incapable of integrating into American society.

-She also founded two homes for Chinese children, many of them orphans or the children of the rescued women.
-The Chung Mei Home housed young boys, while the Ming Quong Home was for girls.
-The former Chung Mei house is today part of the Windrush School in El Cerrito, California, and the Ming Quong Home is now a part of Mills College in Oakland, California.
+Cameron also founded homes for Chinese children, some of them orphans or the children of the rescued women.
+In 1915 she established the Tooker Memorial Home for girls in Oakland with donations from the Nathaniel Tooker family.
+It was later renamed Ming Quong, or "radiant light."
+A second Ming Quong home in Oakland was designed by Julia Morgan and completed in 1925.
+It was later sold and became part of the Mills College campus.
+The Chung Mei Home, established in 1923, served to house young boys until 1954.
+It is currently the site of the K2 Summit charter school in El Cerrito.
 In 1935, a third Ming Quong home—the "baby house"—was founded in Los Gatos, California.
 Younger Chinese American girls were taken care of here until they were old enough (age 13) to move to Oakland.
-That home today is part of nonprofit EMQ FamiliesFirst.
+After the home closed in 1958, the building became part of nonprofit social services, currently Pacific Clinics.

 Later life and legacy (1934–1968)

 Cameron retired from her missionary work and the Presbyterian Home in 1934.
 She is credited with saving and educating over 2,000 Chinese immigrant women and girls.
 Before her death, she was considered something of a "national icon", and her life story was told in three biographies, some with fictional elements.
 While most attention has been focused on Cameron, her work was made possible by Tien Fuh Wu and other aides, who also took part in dangerous rescues, translated for Cameron, and advocated for trafficked women.

 In 1942, the Presbyterian Home was renamed the Donaldina Cameron House.
-The building still stands today in Chinatown in San Francisco.
-It serves as a multi-service nonprofit agency serving the local Asian communities through supportive youth programs, social services, and counseling.
+The building in Chinatown in San Francisco serves as a multi-service nonprofit agency serving the local Asian communities through supportive youth programs, social services, and counseling.

 After retirement, Donaldina moved to Palo Alto in 1942.
 She died there on January 4, 1968, aged 98.